 - Long-term effects occur over weeks and months.
 The human organism is in the constant process of rebuilding, and when some parameters of cell behavior change, it may take many months for it to be reflected in the re-engineering of tissue systems.
 Ginseng may begin to improve capillary growth some days after you start taking it, but it takes months to improve your blood vessel organs.
 Although ginseng suppresses inflammation of the joints , it takes a long time before the damaged tissue recovers.
 Although ginseng reassures microglia in the brain and macrophages on the internal walls of the vessels, it takes a long time to do so by reducing neuronal death and significantly slowing down atherosclerosis .

 2. A dose of 3 slices per day may still not be high enough for subjective observation

 Along with the effect on erection , the psychotropic effects are practically the only ones that you have the chance to notice for a short time with ginseng.
 In the case of ginseng, you can actually talk about happiness - they are adapogens, such as glans , who can not be subjectively acquainted with anything.

 However, the dose of 3 slices may not be high enough to distinguish ginseng from natural mood swings and performance.
 You know, many people feel the doses of more than 3 slices too high, so I did not want to recommend larger doses.
 To tell the truth, as far as I am concerned, I do not feel anything like myself with my 90kg live weight at a dose of 3 slices.
-In a dose of 15 slices, the effects (for me) can not be overlooked, but I did not allow a high dose.
+In a dose of 15 slices the effects (for me) are not overlooked, recommending a high dose I did not allow.